Parenthetical Citations

 - To avoid interrupting the flow of your writing, place the parenthetical reference at the end of a sentence.
 The parenthetical reference precedes the punctuation mark that concludes the sentence containing the borrowed material.

-The writer’s confidence “that he knows something true and can position his reader to see it” underlies the classic style (Thomas & Turner 3).
+The writer’s confidence “that he knows something true and can position his reader to see it” underlies the classic style (Thomas and Turner 3).

-- For intended quotations, type a space after the concluding punctuation mark of the quotation and insert the parenthetical reference.
+- For block quotations, type a space after the concluding punctuation mark of the quotation and insert the parenthetical reference.
+If the parenthetical reference will not fit on the last line, set it on a new line flush with the right margin.

 In classic style, prose becomes a window on its subject: